Learn how to make bread pudding with this wholesome, fuss-free recipe.

 Preheat the oven to 180°C/350°F/Gas Mark 4.
 Beat the mixture with a wooden spoon to break up any lumps.
 Add the fruit, peel, suet, sugar, spice and egg and stir well to mix.
 Pour into the greased baking tin or dish and bake in the oven for 1½-2 hours until firm to the touch.
 Sprinkle over a little extra sugar, cut into pieces and serve warm or cold.

-Like most baked treats, bread pudding is usually done when you run a knife or skewer through the middle and it comes out clean.
-If you’re bread pudding is catching on the top or taking longer to cook than instructed, cover with tin foil to make sure the top of your pudding doesn’t get burnt and to allow your pudding to continue cooking.
-Cook about 5-10 minutes at a time and keep checking as you don’t want to overcook it and dry it out.
+Like most baked treats, bread pudding is ready when you run a knife or skewer through the middle and it comes out clean.
+If your bread pudding is catching on the top or taking longer to cook than instructed, cover with tin foil to make sure the top of your pudding doesn’t get burnt.
+We recommend checking on it every 5-10 minutes, to avoid it being overcooked and dry.